 1-Day Hong Kong Disneyland Itinerary

-Our 1-day itinerary for a perfect day in Hong Kong Disneyland, balancing an efficient touring plan with sufficient opportunities to slow down and enjoy the ‘Disney Details.’
-In addition to a plan of attack for doing attractions with minimal waits, this Hong Kong Disneyland 1-day touring plan features the restaurants at which we’d dine, the shows we’d see, and the details we’d try to enjoy.
+Our 1-day itinerary for a perfect day in Hong Kong Disneyland, balancing an efficient strategy with slowing down to enjoy the ‘Disney Details.’
+In addition to a plan of attack for doing attractions with short lines, this 1-day HKDL touring plan recommends restaurants, character meet & greets, rides & shows, and more.
+(Updated June 1, 2025.)

 None of our other itineraries are “commando style” touring plans, and we certainly aren’t going to start that approach with Hong Kong Disneyland.
 To be sure, we offer efficient strategy for getting as much done during a day in HKDL, but that’s more so you can do Mystic Manor and Big Grizzly Mountain Runaway Mine Cars ten times each (only a slight exaggeration).
 You won’t need to spend the day running between rides to do as many as possible at the expense of the atmosphere.